Swatting case poses legal challenges for police, prosecutors

 Kansas authorities probably would be the ones to file a homicide charge, he said, noting that a reckless homicide conviction in Kansas is punishable by up to 15 years in prison.

-The fact that the call was made from California shouldn't be a problem, Callan said, because conspiracy cases often cross state lines.
+The fact that the call was made from California shouldn't be a problem, Callan said.
+When parts of a crime occur in separate states, either or both states have the right to file charges, he said.

 The police position